Skip to content Skip to search

 • Constipation

-If your child has any of these symptoms and you are worried, see your GP, they may refer your child to a specialist for diagnosis.
+If your child has symptoms that concern you, contact your GP.
+Your GP may refer your child to a specialist.
 Having these symptoms does not mean your child has neuroblastoma.

 Diagnosis